 ⚠️ Real Example

 A student applied for a Schengen visa, then their parent was hospitalised with a heart attack.
 They had to cancel the trip.
-Their comprehensive travel insurance reimbursed the prepaid flight and hotel costs (minus deductible).
+Their comprehensive travel insurance reimbursed the prepaid flight and hotel costs.
 They withdrew the visa application and reapplied six months later with a new insurance certificate.
 No refusal on record.

 Summary: Key Takeaways